^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sometimes people who encounter acute pain for one reason or another can not take pills or other dosage forms orally - orally.
-In such situations, other medications may come to the rescue - rectal anesthetic candles.
-This form of medicine does not affect the digestive process, absorbed through the rectal mucosa, due to which the components of the drug quickly enter the bloodstream and almost instantly relieve the painful sensations.
+Sometimes people who experience acute pain, for one reason or another, cannot take tablets or other medicinal forms orally - inside.
+In such situations, other medications can come to the rescue - rectal painkillers.
+This form of medication does not affect the digestive processes, being absorbed through the rectal mucosa, due to which the components of the drug quickly enter the bloodstream and almost instantly relieve painful sensations.

-Rectal analgesic suppositories will help in a short time to alleviate the condition of the patient with acute pain associated with:
+Rectal pain-relieving suppositories will help to alleviate the patient's condition in a short time in case of acute pain associated with:

 • with hemorrhoids;